amandaliii/EDT-Treatment-Prediction/README.md

 Data Processing: loads in the data and creates encoder sequences

-ItemID: creates dictionary mapping of itemID to label for each category
+itemToLabel: creates dictionary mapping of itemID to label for categories

 Training_Validation: predicts off training and validation dataset